 All counties are asked to recruit 2-3 volunteers to serve as judges for the Food Show.
 Each person recommended to judge should be qualified to serve as a judge of the District Food Show, with prior judging experience (on the county level).
-Names and addresses should be submitted on the Judge Recruitment Form to the District Office, postmarked by November 21, 2012.
-Please submit only names of adult leaders who have agreed to serve as judges and who will be present for the orientation at 9:00 a.m.
+Names and addresses should be submitted on the Judge Recruitment Form to the District Office, postmarked by December 16, 2016.
+Please submit only names of adult leaders who have agreed to serve as judges and who will be present for the orientation.